rbdolek/ai-powered-tubitak-project-planner/README.md

 This repository has been prepared for educational and portfolio purposes.

-Sensitive API keys, configuration files, and private credentials have been removed before publication.
+Sensitive information including API keys, configuration files, credentials, and private settings has been removed before publication.

+The project demonstrates the architecture, implementation, and integration of an AI-powered research planning platform while preserving security and confidentiality.